MSN: Apps

-Microsoft Start
+MSN app

-Microsoft Start (previously named Microsoft News, MSN News and Bing News) is a news aggregator and service that features news headlines and articles chosen by editors.
-The app includes sections for top stories, U.S., world, money, technology, entertainment, opinion, sports, and crime, along with other miscellaneous stories.
-It allows users to set their own personalized favorite topics and sources, receive notifications of breaking news through alerts, filter preferred news sources, and alter font sizes to make articles easier to read.
+The MSN app (on iOS and Android, alternatively named Microsoft News on Windows) is a news aggregator and service that features top news headlines and articles chosen by editors and automated systems.
+It includes news sections for top stories, U.S., world, money, technology, entertainment, opinion, sports, and crime, along with other miscellaneous stories.
+The app allows users to set their own personalized favorite topics and sources, receive notifications of breaking news through alerts, filter preferred news sources, and alter font sizes to make articles easier to read.

+Development of the initial app began in May 2012, ahead of the Windows 8 Release Preview, and then it officially launched alongside Windows 8 on October 26, 2012.
+The app was originally named "Bing News" at the time of its launch in 2012, rebranded "MSN News" in 2014, again renamed "Microsoft News" in 2018, and once again relaunched as "Microsoft Start" on iOS and Android in 2021.
+In November 2024, Microsoft decided to retire the "Microsoft Start" branding and bring back the "MSN" name for the app.
+According to Windows Central, the company stated that this update was meant to simplify branding while keeping all existing functionalities unchanged.

-Originally, Start included an RSS feed, but that capability was removed; Microsoft currently only allows users to subscribe to specified news sources, thereby curating news.
-Start uses the chaseable live tile feature introduced in the Windows 10 Anniversary Update.
-If a user clicks on the Microsoft News Start menu tile when a particular story is shown, the user will see a link to that story at the top of the app when it launches.
+Originally, the app included an RSS feed, but that capability was removed; Microsoft currently only allows users to subscribe to specified news sources, thereby curating news.
+The app used the chaseable live tile feature introduced in the Windows 10 Anniversary Update; if a user clicked on the Microsoft News Start menu tile when a particular story is shown, the user would see a link to that story at the top of the app when it launches.

-Weather
+MSN Weather app

-MSN Weather (originally named Bing Weather) shows weather from a user's current location or any other location worldwide, and it allows users to define their favorite places, which will synchronize back to the Microsoft Start and across devices.
+The MSN Weather app (originally named "Bing Weather") shows weather from a user's current location or any other location worldwide, and it allows users to define their favorite places, which will synchronize back to the Microsoft Start and across devices.
 Users can pin Weather tiles to the Start menu to see local weather conditions from multiple locations at a glance.
 It also offers satellite maps and has information regarding ski resorts.
 The app receives its weather conditions and forecasts from a variety of sources internationally.
 Weather uses weather conditions as the background, making it the only app that does not have a light/dark switch in Windows 10.
-Weather is not available for iOS; however, it comes preinstalled on the Nokia 215 phone from Microsoft Mobile that runs Series 30+; it is currently the only feature phone to have the app built-in.
+Weather is not available for iOS; however, it came preinstalled on the Nokia 215 phone from Microsoft Mobile that ran Series 30+; it was the only feature phone to have the app built-in.